Final Space

 Final Space is an adult animated space opera comedy drama television series created by Olan Rogers and developed by Rogers and David Sacks for TBS.
 The series involves an astronaut named Gary Goodspeed and his immensely powerful alien friend Mooncake, and focuses on their intergalactic adventures as they try to save the universe from certain doom.

 The series aired on TBS on February 26, 2018.
 It then moved to Cartoon Network's late-night programming block, Adult Swim, starting with the second season on June 24, 2019, followed by the third and final season on March 20, 2021.

 On September 10, 2021, Rogers announced that Adult Swim cancelled the series after three seasons due to the proposed merger of WarnerMedia and Discovery Inc. announced that year.
 In September 2022, Rogers stated on Twitter that the series would be written off for taxes.
 The series was internationally removed from Netflix on December 16, 2023, though the series remained available in Spain, France, Germany and Belgium until March 18, 2024.

-An upcoming graphic novel titled Final Space: The Final Chapter is set to be released in 2025, as a continuation and end of the television series.
+A graphic novel titled Final Space: The Final Chapter was released on May 18, 2026, as a continuation and end of the television series.